-First in a two-course sequence.
-Companion course to Field Experience I. Practical approach to sign language interpreting, in a lab setting, with emphasis on the various and unique situations that occur in the field of interpreting.
-Analysis of interpreting skills and ethical choices as they relate to distinct scenarios and the Registry of Interpreters for the Deaf (RID) Code of Professional Conduct.
+Second in a two-course sequence.
+Companion course Field Experience II.
+Practical approach to advanced sign language interpreting, in a lab setting, with emphasis on the various and unique situations that occur in the field of interpreting.
+In-depth analysis of advanced interpreting skills and ethical choices as they relate to distinct scenarios and the Registry of Interpreters for the Deaf (RID) Code of Professional Conduct.